 - Achievement of transportation infrastructure and programs for various levels of development as specified in Table 7.
-This can be accomplished by: - Participation in the financial mechanisms established for Tysons as provided in the section entitled "Funding for Transportation Improvements" - $\circ$ Phasing development to the required transportation infrastructure and programs $\frac{\text{and}/\text{or}}{\text{and}}$ - Phasing development so that the required transportation infrastructure and programs as determined at the time of zoning be fully funded with a mechanism in place to ensure construction within the required time period as specified in Table 7.
+This can be accomplished by: - o Phasing development to the required transportation infrastructure and programs and/or - O Phasing development so that the required transportation infrastructure and programs as determined at the time of zoning be fully funded with a mechanism in place to ensure construction within the required time period as specified in Table 7.
 Full funding can be achieved by forming and/or participating in a Community Development Authority (CDA), coincident with a zoning application that is of appropriate size and scope and commits to the provision of an acceptable level of funding to address the transportation improvement responsibilities of the CDA.
 The transportation improvement responsibilities for a particular CDA will consist of one or more applicable Tysons-wide projects and all applicable District projects as determined by analysis at the time of zoning.
 Funding responsibility should be achieved with 100% of funding provided by the CDA or provided by a combination of CDA and public funds.
-The applicable CDA should meet the following requirements: - The required and applicable legal, financial, and administrative principles that clearly defined the scope, functions, and goals of the CDA should be finalized and approved by the county Board of Supervisors. - A memorandum of understanding should be approved by the county Board of Supervisors and be in place at the time of the zoning application. - A demonstrated ability to achieve vehicle trip reduction levels as specified in Table 5. - If a balance cannot be achieved using the methods described above, contributions should be considered to additional transportation improvements, such as the projects identified in Table 7B.
+The applicable CDA should meet the following requirements: - The required and applicable legal, financial, and administrative principles that clearly defined the scope, functions, and goals of the CDA should be finalized and approved by the county Board of Supervisors. - A memorandum of understanding should be approved by the county Board of Supervisors and be in place at the time of the zoning application. - A demonstrated ability to achieve vehicle trip reduction levels as specified in Table 5.